ShafeeqAhamedS/PCA-Exp-5-Bubble-Sort-in-CUDA/README.md

 ## AIM:
 To Implement Bubble Sort and Merge Sort on the GPU using CUDA to enhance the performance of sorting tasks by parallelizing comparisons and swaps within the sorting algorithm.

-## Code Overview:
-CUDA implementation of Bubble Sort and Merge Sort.
-The code initializes an unsorted array, applies the Bubble Sort, Merge Sort algorithm in parallel on the GPU, and returns the sorted array as output.

 ## EQUIPMENTS REQUIRED:
+- Hardware
-Hardware – PCs with NVIDIA GPU & CUDA NVCC, Google Colab with NVCC Compiler, CUDA Toolkit installed, and sample datasets for testing.
+   - PCs with NVIDIA GPU & CUDA NVCC
+   - Google Colab with NVCC Compiler, CUDA Toolkit installed

 ## PROCEDURE: